w3b3d3v/kyodo-protocol-docs/docs/introduction.md

 # Introduction

-Freelance professionals, solo entrepreneurs, and job applicants often struggle to find clients and quality job opportunities and often have trouble proving their knowledge and experience in the market.
+Freelancers, independent entrepreneurs and job seekers often face difficulties in locating quality job opportunities and validating their experience and work history in the job market.

-The traditional resume is already an obsolete tool.
+The conventional resume is no longer an effective tool.

-Gone are the days when companies stored static documents with the profile of each candidate.
+The era of companies keeping static profiles of each potential candidate is over.

-Companies, in turn, struggle to verify whether candidates truly possess the necessary skills and how relevant their previous work experiences were.
+Companies, for their part, often struggle to confirm that potential hires actually have the necessary skills and the relevance of their previous work experiences.

-Beyond the issue of the resume, we also notice a challenge in matchmaking between companies and professionals.
-Often, the ideal person does not appear on a company's radar, and companies end up taking a long time to find the professional they need in the timeframe they require.
+In addition to the resume issue, there is also the challenge in the matchmaking between companies and professionals.
+Often, the ideal person does not appear on a company's radar, and companies end up taking a long time to find the necessary professionals within the desired timeframe.

-In sectors such as software development, where the demand for professionals is much higher than the supply of talent, the problem worsens.
+In sectors such as software development, where the demand for professionals significantly exceeds the supply, this problem is intensified.

-A solution to this problem is communities.
+Communities present a potential solution to this issue.

-A community is a group of people who share similar interests, values, goals, or geographic locations.
-They interact and collaborate with each other, creating social bonds and establishing a collective identity.
-The community provides a sense of belonging, mutual support, and an environment where individuals can engage and actively participate.
+A community is a collective of individuals with shared interests, objectives, values, or geographical areas.
+They interact and cooperate, establishing social bonds and forming a communal identity.
+Communities provide a sense of belonging, mutual assistance, and a platform where members can engage and actively participate.

-Communities represent oases of professionals for companies wishing to find talent.
-They bring together many professionals from the same field, making it easier to search for the right professional.
-For professionals, communities offer knowledge, education, a space for exchange, and personal and professional growth.
-They are also a channel for finding work.
+For companies looking for talented professionals, communities can be a goldmine.
+They bring together a multitude of professionals from the same field, streamlining the search for the right candidate.
+For professionals, communities offer knowledge, education, a platform for discussion and exchange of ideas, and opportunities for personal and professional development.
+They can also serve as a source of employment.

-Communities are generally created by enthusiastic professionals who dedicate their time to their passion and are looking for financial return, social recognition, and reputation.
+Communities are usually founded by passionate professionals who devote their time to their interests, seeking financial rewards, social acknowledgment and reputation.

-However, these professionals do not always consider a viable business model that can financially support the community's activities and generate enough incentives to keep members active.
-Creating and maintaining a business model for communities is a massive challenge.
+However, these professionals do not always consider a viable business model that can financially support community activities and generate sufficient incentives to keep members active.
+Creating and maintaining a business model for communities is a huge challenge.

-Within this scenario of hiring companies, professionals, and communities, the solution **Kyōdō Protocol** emerges.
+Within this scenario of contracting companies, professionals and communities, the **Kyōdō Protocol** solution emerges.